JeremyTallant/online_store/README.md

 ]
 ```
 Make sure to maintain the JSON format and update the `id`, `name`, `description`, `price`, and `quantity` fields accordingly for each product.
+## Contributing
+Feel free to submit pull requests or report issues to help improve the project.
+All contributions are welcome!